 - Relevance to your peers.

-Everyone knows the “like“.
-It’s a simple and not very engaging action, which consists in expressing an opinion on the content, with only one click.
+Everyone knows about the “like“.
+It’s a simple and not very engaging action, which consists of expressing an opinion on the content, with only one click.

-Today, it is a little more complex and allows more nuances.
-On Facebook, for example, you can leave a “like”, “love”, “ahah”, “wow”, “sad”, “angry”.
+Today, it has developed a bit better and allows for more nuances.
+On Facebook, for example, you can leave a “like”, “love”, “haha”, “wow”, “sad”, “angry”.

 Or on LinkedIn: “I like”, “Bravo”, “Support”, “I love”, “Instructive”, “Interesting”.